 After surviving trauma, you may feel that just getting out of bed is an achievement.
 In many ways, it’s easy to lose your ability to seek joy or even feel joy about anything after a traumatic experience with loved ones or traumatic event you can’t forget.
 PTSD can cause you to live in fear and become focused on staying safe.
 It makes good sense.
 If you’ve lived through bad experiences or any form of a traumatic event, you know the world can be scary and unsafe.
 People with a trauma background will often stop cold in a panic when something triggers terrifying memories – one of many trauma symptoms.
 For these survivors, the idea of doing anything with reckless abandon is unthinkable and can strongly effect their mental health.

 Finding ways to feel joy again is part of the healing process

-Surviving trauma means now you can choose the life you want
+Surviving traumatic events means now you can choose the life you want

 I saw a great meme recently with an infographic showing how to figure out who you are after trauma, and I thought it was genius.
 While I had to do a lot of this work, I never thought about it in terms of actions for trauma recovery.